eleciawhite/TyPEpyt/README.md

 Start with the MeArm_Calibration for Arduino.
 That is for both direct servo control and inverse kinetmatics (see its README.md).

 Similar code for the MeArm on the Jetson is in python with MeArm_Cal_Jetson being the direct servo control and MeArm_IK_Jetson having the inverse kinematic code.

+# laser_cat_demo
+Used for the "On Cats and Typing" presentation, this shows off different motion methods to demonstrate kinematic movement.

+This code also has the laser cat mode which uses a USB web camera to have the arm chase the laser.

+# prototyper
+Hunt-and-peck typing at its worst.

+To use this code, start python and run these commands in Python.
+> execfile('ty.py')
+> ty.pressKey("h")
+> ty.pressString("hello")

+Note that this is heavily dependent on the keymap which isn't very stable.

 # ros_ws
 Robot Operating System (ROS) workspace for catkins.